exercism/v3/languages/common-lisp/reference/exercise-concepts/word-count.md

 # String -> Words
 ## Approach: Library Import
-- Regular Expressions: Needed if the student is using the `cl-ppcre`
+- Regular Expressions: Needed if the student is using the `cl-ppcre`.
+Maybe this can be isolated to a "library concepts" section.
+It shouldn't pollute the main track.

 ## Approach: Home Rolled
-- Enumeration: Common Lisp's `loop` macro makes it possible to loop through the chars in a string with `across`
+- Enumeration: Common Lisp's `loop` macro makes it possible to loop through the chars in a string with `across`. `do` or `do*` can also be used for enumeration
 - Conditions: Many of CL's conditionals can be used to detect separators in the string
 - Recursion: A popular approach for eating a word at a time